python-jsonschema/jsonschema/docs/creating.rst

             3. the instance
             4. the schema

     :argument str version: an identifier for the version that this validator class will validate.
-If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have :func:`validates` automatically called for the given version.
+If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have :func:`jsonschema.validators.validates` automatically
+        called for the given version.

     :argument dict default_types: a default mapping to use for instances of the validator class when mapping between JSON types to Python